Azure/draft-classic/README.md

 Draft targets the "inner loop" of a developer's workflow: as they hack on code, but before code is committed to version control.

 ## Install the draft binary
-To install via homebrew, run `brew tap azure/draft && brew install azure/draft/draft` or download the binary via the [github releases page](https://github.com/Azure/draft/releases)
+To install via homebrew, run `brew install azure/draft/draft` or download the binary via the [github releases page](https://github.com/Azure/draft/releases)

 _Note:_ Draft requires a running Kubernetes cluster and [Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md ).
 If you don't already have a running Kubernetes cluster, check out the [minikube install guide](docs/install-minikube.md).